-Like EMRs, Electronic Health Records (EHRs) are digital software showing a holistic view of a resident’s medical journey. long term care staff can document important resident information, monitor their progress, and communicate with other healthcare providers about treatment plans.
+Like EMRs, electronic health records in long term care are digital software showing a holistic view of a resident’s medical journey. long term care staff can document important resident information, monitor their progress, and communicate with other healthcare providers about treatment plans.
 They typically include a resident’s demographics, test results, medical history, history of present illness (HPI), and medications.

-Instead, EHRs show a resident’s real-time record, with instantly accessible data for authorized personnel, such as laboratories, specialists, medical imaging facilities, pharmacies, emergency facilities, schools, and workplace clinics.
+Instead, EHR shows a resident’s real-time record, with instantly accessible data for authorized personnel, such as laboratories, specialists, medical imaging facilities, pharmacies, emergency facilities, schools, and workplace clinics.
 They provide medical staff with a broader and complete view of a resident’s care.

 What Do Good EHRs Do?